dhifiatef/EcoStore/README.md

-# 🛒 EzyZip - AI-Powered E-Commerce Platform
+ 🛍️ EcoStore - AI-Powered E-Commerce Platform

 EzyZip is a modern full-stack e-commerce web application built with **Django**.
 The platform allows users to browse products, manage orders, communicate with sellers, and receive AI-powered shopping recommendations using Google's Gemini API.